 Materials: Black round marble base.
 Brass rod and parts.
 Green painted round aluminium lampshade, parasol style.
 The lampshade is painted white on the inside.
 Brass decoration on the lampshade.
 Green painted aluminium lamp socket holders, white painted inside.
 White Bakelite sockets.

 Electricity: 3 bulbs E14, 3 x 60 watt maximum, 110/220 volt.

 Any type of light bulb with an E14 socket can be used, not a specific one preferred.

 Period: ? – Mid-Century Modern.

 Designer: To be appraised.

 Manufacturer: To be appraised.

-The most silly DIY lamp is at the top right, here below.
+The most silly DIY lamp is at the top left, here below.
 The middle connecting piece is part of a sputnik ceiling lamp or something in that style.